Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-Made with oats, Greek yogurt, pumpkin puree, and your favorite vanilla protein powder, these pumpkin protein muffins are healthy and a breeze to make!
+Made with oats, Greek yogurt, and your favorite vanilla protein powder, these pumpkin protein muffins are healthy and a breeze to make!

 Protein Pumpkin Muffins Recipe